 Rob Garson‘s article in the Observer on Brexit, while not the official views of the firm, gives a good insight into the impending vote from one who grew up in the UK and now lives in the USA, while maintaining a full barrister’s practicing certificate.

-In the wake of the Panama Papers Rob Garson‘s opinion piece in the Observer contrasts mass leaks with the CFTC Whistleblower Program.
+In the wake of the Panama Papers Robert Garson‘s opinion piece in the Observer contrasts mass leaks with the CFTC Whistleblower Program.
 Once again, while this is not the opinion of the firm, feel free to agree.